John-Otago/Discussions-on-Higher-Education/README.md

-# Discussions and Debates on Higher Education
+# Discussions (and Debates) on Higher Education

 Version: 0.0.2
 Last update: 5 June 2021

+Compiled by JW

 This is a collection of relevant discussions on tertiary education, mostly from the two publications I read regularly: *Times Higher Education* (UK-based with global coverage) and *The Chronicle of Higher Education* (US-based with mainly local coverage).
 There are a few other sources, too.